-Creating a new repository
+Create a new repository

-The Create New Repository screen opens.
+The Create new repository page opens.

 From the command line, call:

-gcloud init gcloud source repos create REPO_NAME
+gcloud init gcloud source repos create [REPO_NAME]

-Creating a project
+Create a project

-The Create Cloud Project dialog box opens.
+The Create Cloud project dialog opens.

-You can now continue to create a new repository.
+You can continue creating a new repository.